jouellnyc/AWS/create_aws_vpc2/README.md

 ## Create AWS VPC and Deploy Apache Instances
 - This architecture is similar to [Amazon Scenario 1](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html)
+- Goal is to save the time in manually provisioning and keep costs lower during testing.
 - Create a non-default VPC with 2 public Subnets, 2 Routes, Routing Table and Internet Gateway

-- Launch 2 EC2 instances with Apache user-data (index.html serves $(hostname))
+Then Either

-- Apply Security Groups to keep EC2 instances off the internet but ready to [add on a load balancer](https://github.com/jouellnyc/AWS/tree/master/create_aws_alb).
+- Launch 2 EC2 Apache instances with public IPs but off the internet and ready to [add on a load balancer](https://github.com/jouellnyc/AWS/tree/master/create_aws_alb).

-- Save the time in manually provisioning and keep costs lower during testing.
+OR

+- Laucn Apache instances using an autoscaling group using %cpu as scaling trigger.

 ### Prerequisites
 [Create an AWS account](https://aws.amazon.com)